-Please make sure you read and understand the following policy before submitting your request.
-Upon completing the adjacent form, one of our representatives will be in touch with you to discuss requests for Media Passes and Press Coverage of the event.
+Please make sure you read and understand the following media credentials policy before submitting your request.
+Upon completing the adjacent form, one of our representatives will be in touch with you to discuss requests for Media Passes and Press Coverage of our CannaCon cannabis events.

 To request media credentials, you must complete and submit the CannaCon® pass request form by the deadline.
 After submitting, you should receive a confirmation that the submittal was successful.
 If you do not, please re-submit.